Your Guide To The...

 As you can see, when it comes to choosing the perfect air rifle, the main considerations are use-case & budget.

 If you’re looking for a cheap air rifle for plinking targets in the back garden & have a low budget, then a springer like the SMK B2 Deluxe would be a good option, with a BSA Meteor Evo Silentium being the next step up.
-However, these air rifles will have recoil (they’ll kick when shooting).
+However, a springer air gun will have recoil (they’ll kick when shooting).

 If you have a bit more budget and can stretch to around £260 (JUST for the rifle, you’ll need a scope and bag too), then the Snowpeak regulated PCP air rifle is a good option.
 It’s a PCP, meaning much lower recoil.
 If you can stretch to £475 then the Gamo Coyote is a good option.